LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W07-D1-Objects.md

 ### Q and A

-- Did anyone look at the [additional loop practice problems](../Labs/Lab04/PracticeProblems-Loops.html) I posted?
+- [Upcoming classes](CS133JS-LN-W06-DX-NextSoftwareDevClasses.html) for the Software Development AAS degree program (previously Computer Programming AAS).

-  - Were they helpful?
+- Lab 5
-  - If you want more, I can post some for other topics; like arrays.
+  - Part 1, any questions?

-- Lab 5, Part 2, any questions?
+  - Part 2, any questions?

-- Does anyone have any questions about anything?
+- Does anyone have any other questions about anything?